1975 NSWRFL season: Season summary

-The season saw the introduction of differential penalties for scrum offences.
 Each side faced each other twice in twenty-two regular season rounds from March to August, resulting in a top five of Eastern Suburbs, Manly-Warringah, St. George, Canterbury-Bankstown and Parramatta who battled it out for the premiership over six finals matches.
 With three sides finishing in equal fifth place, two elimination finals playoffs also had to be played.

 Western Suburbs had 1 point deducted for fielding an ineligible player in round 8.
 After losing two consecutive matches in rounds 2 and 3, defending premiers Eastern Suburbs posted nineteen consecutive wins to close out the regular season; a streak than ran from round 4 to round 22 and remained the record for the most consecutive wins in premiership history until Melbourne Storm equalled the record in 2021; Round 3 to Round 23, although they were later eliminated by eventual Premiers Penrith Panthers in the preliminary final.

 The 1975 season's Rothmans Medallist was Cronulla-Sutherland centre Steve Rogers.
 Rugby League Week gave their player of the year award to Manly-Warringah back Bob Fulton.